Rylen-s/TuneForge-ML-Hardware-Tuning/README.md

 # TuneForge

-TuneForge is a small PyTorch project for learning hardware-aware ML performance tuning.
+TuneForge is platform for hardware-aware ML performance tuning.
 It trains a surrogate model to predict a workload configuration's latency, memory use, and quality retention, then chooses the fastest configuration that meets memory and quality constraints.

 The included simulator makes experiments reproducible on a laptop.
 It is designed to later accept measurements from real profilers or benchmark scripts.